zencart/documentation/content/user/installing/change_hoster.md

 weight: 10
 ---

 **FIRST:**  If you are moving your site, DO NOT UPGRADE AT THE SAME TIME!!!
-Do your upgrade BEFORE moving, or AFTER moving, but never DURING the move.
-Otherwise you'll typically run into problems that can't be quickly resolved because you've got too many server issues confused into the picture.
+Do your Zen Cart upgrade BEFORE moving, or AFTER moving, but never DURING the move.
+Otherwise you'll typically run into problems that can't be quickly resolved because you've intertwined software issues with server issues thus confusing the picture.
 YOU HAVE BEEN WARNED!

 1\.
 On your **NEW host**, create a new MySQL **database**.
 Note the username, password, database name, and host name (usually localhost).